-Copyright © 2011 CNA.
-All Rights Reserved
+Copyright © 2012 CNA

-This work was created in the performance of Federal Government Contract Number N00014-05-D-0500.
+This work was created in the performance of Federal Government Contract Number N00014-11-D-0323.
 Any copyright in this work is subject to the Government's Unlimited Rights license as defined in DFARS 252.227-7013 and/or DFARS 252.227-7014.
+The reproduction of this work for commercial purposes is strictly prohibited.
+Nongovernmental users may copy and distribute this document in any medium, either commercially or noncommercially, provided that this copyright notice is reproduced in all copies.
+Nongovernmental users may not use technical measures to obstruct or control the reading or further copying of the copies they make or distribute.
+Nongovernmental users may not accept compensation of any manner in exchange for copies.
+All other rights reserved.